Head-To-Head Comparison: Core Molding Technologies (CMT) versus Its Competitors

 Profitability

-This table compares Core Molding Technologies and its rivals’ net margins, return on equity and return on assets.
+This table compares Core Molding Technologies and its peers’ net margins, return on equity and return on assets.

 |Net Margins